All Episodes

 And I don't think that's at all what has been going on.

-In fact, it never that I never even considered that.
+In fact, I never even considered that.

-What I thought was happening was that you know, things don't happen in a vacuum.
+What I thought was happening was that, you know, things don't happen in a vacuum.

 The context here is that for any number of years, specifically seven, which are at the forefront of people's minds right now, for seven years, the Republican Party, which has been given two landslide wins in midterm elections in 2010 and 2014, has been doing nothing.